 No matter how many times you’ve done it, presenting in front of peers, clients, colleagues, or strangers is challenging, nerve-wracking, and stressful.
+Especially if you’ve been tasked with delivering a persuasive presentation.

 As someone who has delivered a number of conference talks and webinars over the past few years, I know how impossible it can feel to put together a presentation that clearly conveys your content while also being persuasive and engaging.